orisons1/tos-addons/gfe/README.md

 # [Golden Fish Event]

 ## Function
-If the fishing box is filled with more than 5 spaces, the fishing box will be automatically emptied.
+When you succeed in fishing for an event, If the fishing box is filled with more than 5 spaces, the fishing box will be automatically emptied.
 <br/>

 ## Command